josephbeuysmum/Dertisch/README.md

 Ingredients
 -----------

 The raw materials of any dish.
-Ingredients are `services`, which query APIs etc. for data.
+Ingredients are `services`, which query APIs etc. for data (`entities`).

 Staff
 -----

 The kitchen staff who take the ingredients and combine them into dishes.
-Staff are `proxies`, which get and set data internally.
+Staff are `proxies`, which get and set data (`entities`) internally.

 Head Chefs
 ----------